Tales of the Night Watchman

-Tales of the Night Watchman is an ongoing horror comic book series created by Dave Kelly & Lara Antal.
+Tales of the Night Watchman is an ongoing horror comic book series created by Dave Kelly and Lara Antal.
 It appears in comic book form published by So What?
 Press, as a serialized newspaper strip in the Park Slope Reader, and in various titles published by Image Comics.
 It revolves around a trio of slapdash coffee shop employees who get caught up in a never-ending onslaught of supernatural occurrences around New York City.
 It began in 2011.